KidkArolis/jetpack/README.md

     jetpack unstrap

-## Settings
+## Configuration

-You can change some settings in `package.json` or via command line arguments:
+You can change some config in `package.json` or via command line arguments:

 ```js
 {